-The habitat that is being lost or modified by Project-related activities comprises primarily rabbitbrush shrubland (66%) and planted grassland (21%).
+The lands being impacted by the Project are primarily agricultural (90 percent of impacts).
+The remaining 10 percent comprises the following habitat types: planted grassland (4 percent), and rabbitbrush shrubland (3 percent), non-native grassland (2 percent).
+The rest of the land cover types shown in Table 4 comprise less than 1 percent of impacts combined.
 The mitigation of that habitat loss or modification, by the protection of much more ecologically valuable sagebrush shrub-steppe habitat, provides a tangible conservation lift.
 Those areas will be further enhanced through management of noxious weeds, particularly around access points and around the edges where adjacent land uses may create points of infestation.
 The easement area also includes over 100 acres of agricultural land that presents an opportunity for additional revegetation to a more native land cover type, which would further increase the ecological value.
 Because the easement area has a high proportion of sagebrush shrub-steppe, it meets the terms outlined in Mitigation Criteria 1 in Section 7.4.2, effectively mitigating the loss of rabbitbrush shrubland and planted grassland with sagebrush shrub-steppe habitat.